paypal/skipto/README.md

 ## Websites using SkipTo

+There are two main ways to include the menu button for SkipTo in a page.
+In the default configuration the menu button always visible making it useful to all users to easily find and navigate to the important content regions identified by the author.
+This is similar to how curb cuts help more than just people using wheelchairs.
+It is also easier for people using voice recognition to activate the button using the "click skip to content" command and use similar voice commands to activate SkipTo menu items.
+The "popup" option is the more traditional approach to fulfilling the "bypass bocks" requirement of the [Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG/), but this option makes the feature less visible to people who might benefit.

 ### Visible Menu Button (default)
 * [DRES Accessible IT Group](https://accessibleit.disability.illinois.edu/)
 * [College of Applied Health Sciences](https://ahs.illinois.edu/)